Fricsion/typst-template_ieee-style-single-column/template/main.typ

-#import "../lib.typ": ieee-single
+#import "../lib.typ": ieee-monolith

-#show: ieee-single.with(
+#show: ieee-monolith.with(
   title: [A typesetting system to untangle the scientific writing process],
   abstract: [
     The process of scientific writing is often tangled up with the intricacies of typesetting, leading to frustration and wasted time for researchers.
 In this paper, we introduce Typst, a new typesetting system designed specifically for scientific writing.
 Typst untangles the typesetting process, allowing researchers to compose papers faster.
 In a series of experiments we demonstrate that Typst offers several advantages, including faster document creation, simplified syntax, and increased ease-of-use.